CruxConnect/crux-docs/_product_retailer/get_items.md

 ---
-title: /api/products/items/
+title: /products/items/
-name: Get Items - Retailer
+name: Get Items
 position: 2.18
 method: get
 description: Get Items allows you to return a complete list of items you are interested in.